6.4.3 The Role of the Media in Politics

 Media organisations are losing people’s trust, partly because of repeated attacks by politicians, as pointed out by Helen Lewis in a New Statesman article headed How Britain’s political conversation turned toxic:

 “There are good reasons for this poisonous tango between politicians and the media.
 The former are the least trusted profession in Britain, according to Ipsos Mori: just 17 per cent of us trust them to tell the truth.
 Journalists are not far ahead, on 27 per cent.
 The temptation is for each group to purchase credibility by attacking the other.
 The effect, though, is an overall loss of respect for democracy and its institutions.”

 There is a similar picture across the Atlantic.
-In its leader on 3 November 2018, America Divided, The Economist reported that
+In a leader entitled America Divided on 3 November 2018, The Economist reported that